IrisShaders/glsl-transformer/README.md

 - Find certain syntax structures
 - Delete, replace or modify certain syntax structures
 - Print out the modified input and also preserve line numbers
+- Return parsing error if something is wrong
+- Return a parsing error if PREPROCESSOR-channel items are detected

 ### An example